SboneloMdluli/Multi-Modal-Image-Retrieval/README.md

 sh run_frontend.sh
 ```
 You can access Vue app on  http://localhost:3000/
-remeber to delete the image after shuting down the container.
+remember to delete the image after shutting down the container.